 However, there are times when I want to scrape stock data from the web.
 For example, if I want to extract fundamentals or get quotes for a stock that’s not covered in my Norgate subscription.

-The first step is to open up a new Google spreadsheet and then you can connect it with Google Finance.
+The first step is to open up a new Google sheet and then you can connect it with Google Finance.
 You will need a Google account for this if you don’t already have one.

 Importing stock quotes with google finance is straightforward and there is already a lot of detailed information on it provided by Google which you can find here.